 Before Boveda, it was difficult, if not impossible to control humidity for moisture-sensitive products, like cigars, cannabis and wooden instruments.

-Starts with a frustrated cigar lover.
-Keeping his cigars properly humidified was a job.
+Starts with a frustrated cigar lover who also happened to be a humidor maker.
+Keeping his cigars properly humidified was a tough job.
 That job was labor-intensive.
 That labor didn’t always work.
 It was the ’90s and he was limited to distilled water and sponges or distilled water and shot glasses or foam and chemicals.
 (Some people still use those one-way humidifying methods.
 We don’t know why.
 But that’s another story.)

 So he called a guy to solve the problem.
 That guy was Dr. Albert Saari, a retired General Mills chemist.
 Saari found the answer in salt.
 Turns out salts keep a fixed relative humidity (RH) level.
 Supersaturate those salts with pure water and they humidify the surrounding air.